Working with Branches

 Note that this is equivalent to the following:

-git checkout -b new_branch origin/master
+git checkout -b new_branch origin/main

 If you have dependent changes, a very productive workflow is to have a branch off a branch.
-Notably, this means that your patch sets (in Rietveld) will show the separate changes, and be easy to review, rather than showing the merged changes (including irrelevant changes), and means you can commit downstream CLs without having to rebase them after the upstream has landed.
+Notably, this means that your patch sets (in Gerrit) will show the separate changes, and be easy to review, rather than showing the merged changes (including irrelevant changes), and means you can commit downstream CLs without having to rebase them after the upstream has landed.
 Do this as follows:

 Now when you update the first branch, you can simply git pull on the second branch as normal to pull in your changes: